wokim/feature-dev-guide/readme-examples/README.md

 - Scalable infrastructure using AWS serverless technologies
 - Secure streamer connections with IP whitelisting
 - Intelligent player queuing system for high-demand scenarios
-- Integration with Alibaba Cloud ECS for hosting streaming workers
+- Integration with Cloud Provider ECS for hosting streaming workers
 - RESTful API for managing streaming instances

 Whether you're building a cloud gaming platform, a virtual production environment, or any application requiring high-quality, low-latency streaming of 3D content, Pixel Streaming Backend provides the necessary infrastructure to handle your signaling needs efficiently.